 In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 At Powers Real Estate Services, LLC, we are an authority when it comes to knowing the worth of particular items in San Tan Valley and Pinal County neighborhoods.
 This approach to value is most often given the most consideration when an appraisal is for a real estate sale.

 In the case of income producing properties - rental houses for example - we may use a third way of valuing a house.
 In this case, the amount of income the real estate generates is taken into consideration along with other rents in the area for comparable properties to determine the current value.

 Putting It All Together

-Examining the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
-At the end of the day, an appraiser from Powers Real Estate Services, LLC will help you get the most fair and balanced property value, so you can make the most informed real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property in question.
+The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from Powers Real Estate Services, LLC will guarantee you attain the most fair and balanced property value, so you can make the most informed real estate decisions.